sameerkali/microfrientend-assignment/README.md

-# Microfrontend Demo Application
+# Microfrontend assignment for BlueBash

-This is a **Microfrontend (MFE) Demo Application** using **Webpack Module Federation**.
+This is a **Microfrontend (MFE) assignment Application** using **Webpack Module Federation**.
 The application is divided into different micro frontends, each responsible for a specific feature, and integrated into a shell/container application.

 ## Features
 - Uses **Webpack Module Federation** for dynamic module sharing.